yamalight/youtube-control/README.md

-# YouTube Control
+# Mission Control for Youtube

-This is WIP, no docs, screenshots, or anything really for now.
+Simple lists of videos for your Youtube subscriptions.
+Free, open source replacement for Youtube Video Deck.